-Shortly after her father passed away, Hoffman and her mother moved to Paris so that she could pursue her artistic studies abroad.
+Shortly after her father died, Hoffman and her mother moved to Paris so that she could pursue her artistic studies abroad.
 Her intention was to become a student of the famed Auguste Rodin.
 After five attempts to meet him, she was finally granted permission on account of her persistency.
 He was impressed with the bust of her father and another bust she had made of a young violin soloist named Samuel Grimson, who would later become her husband.
 Eventually Rodin accepted her as a student and she studied with him for four years from 1910 to 1914.

 The Hall of Man

-In 1929, Hoffman received a telegram: “Have proposition to make, do you care to consider it?
-Racial types to be modeled while traveling round the world.”
-(Hoffman, 1936)
+In 1929, Hoffman received a telegram, “Have proposition to make, do you care to consider it?
+Racial types to be modeled while traveling round the world” (Hoffman, 1936).

 Hoffman explained that to get a consistent, homogenous body of work they could not combine the works of multiple sculptors.
 She proposed that she herself would take on the entire project.
 The proposal was accepted and Hoffman returned immediately to New York to begin preparation for her expedition.

-The next step of her plan was to amend the contract to change the plaster moulds into bronze sculptures.
+The next step of her plan was to amend the contract to change the plaster molds into bronze sculptures.
 Instead of arguing her case and potentially losing the job, she created her first two sculptures in bronze in her New York studio and presented them to Mr. Field who then contacted the Board.
 The decision was unanimous; the Hall of Man would be captured in bronze.

 After five years of travel and work, Hoffman had created 104 sculptures—27 life-size, 27 busts, and 50 heads—for the Hall of Man.
 At the beginning of the project, she was able to work from her studio in Paris, using models from the 1930 Colonial Exposition.
 The Exposition had assembled peoples from all over France’s colonial empire at the time.
 She then traveled everywhere from the Balkans to Indonesia, from Hawaii to Japan and everywhere in between.
 At the end of the project she felt “this collection of bronze figures and heads is a sculptor’s interpretation of Humanity, studied from three angles—Art, Science, and Psychology.
-It represents not only the actual study and work of the past five years, but the result of my observations and study over a period of many years previous to 1930.”
-(Hoffman, 1936)
+It represents not only the actual study and work of the past five years, but the result of my observations and study over a period of many years previous to 1930” (Hoffman, 1936).